OutSystems/docs-product/src/extensibility-and-integration/configure-send-emails.md

 </div>

+## OutSystems SMTP Port Options

+OutSystems supports SMTP ports 25, 465, and 587.
+Consider using secure ports 465 or 587 to avoid potential issues with port 25 throttling.
+Port 465 offers SMTP over SSL (SMTPS), while port 587 is a recommended alternative for SMTP submission, enhancing reliability and security in email communication within OutSystems.

 ## Redirecting emails when testing

 When developing and testing, you need to ensure that no email gets sent to your customers by accident.